pybricks/pybricks.github.io/learn/sensors/making-decisions.md

 **Challenge #5.2.G: Air guitar** ⸺ Create a program that plays different notes for different measured distances.
 Use the table below to determine the frequencies for each note.
-For a distance bigger than 300 mm, play C4, else if the distance is bigger than 270 mm play D4, and so on.
+For a distance bigger than 300 mm, play C4; else if the distance is bigger than 270 mm, play D4, and so on.
 Can you play music on your new instrument?
 **Discuss** ⸺ Why is the order of the distance comparisons important?
 Try mixing them up and determine if you can still hit all notes.
 Why not?
 {: .notice--primary}